netceteragroup/skele/packages/core/README.md

 );
 ```

-Here, in the UI for `__app`, we are are asking Girders Elements to render the
+Here, in the UI for `__app`, we are are asking Skele to render the
 UI for the first element of the `children` of `entryPoint` of the current
 element.

 #### UI Resolution

-Whenever Girders Elements encounters a request to present a UI for some element
+Whenever Skele encounters a request to present a UI for some element

 1. it will try to find the UI using the requested element first
 2. if it doesn't find an UI, it will try with **a more general kind**